This policy provides guidelines on acceptance and processing of credit and debit card, account number, or third party account numbers at Stanford.

 Any use of card or payment account acceptance and processing methods at Stanford must be consistent with Administrative Guide Memo 1.5.3, Unrelated Business Activity, which prohibits the use of Stanford resources for any activity not related to the University's mission.

 b.
-Authorized Vendors and Service Providers
+Authorized Vendors and Service Provider

 A service provider that stores, processes, or transmits cardholder data on behalf of the University must be validated as a Level 1 service provider by a Qualified Security Assessor (QSA) and listed on Visa’s Global Registry of Service Providers.
 The company listing must be current and the service being provided to the University must match the service listed on Visa’s website.